Support

 This checklist covers what you need to confirm before Vivamo approves your integration for production.
 Work through each section and skip any that don't apply.
 When you've checked everything off, reach out to the Vivamo team to get your account approved for production.

-Before you start building, the Vivamo team will configure your operator account during onboarding.
-Confirm the following settings are in place:
+Before you go live, the Vivamo team will configure your operator account and provide you with production API keys.

 Once your account is configured, verify the following:

-• Production API keys obtained — You have your secret key and publishable key for production.
+• Production API keys suitably stored — You have your secret key and publishable key for production.
 The secret key is stored on your backend and never exposed to the client.
 See Authorization.

 • Production URLs configured — Your integration points to https://api.vivamo.co, not the sandbox URL.
 See Environment Setup.